Eval Loop

 timeout: 600 # 10 minutes

-timeout: 0 # No limitIf a grader exceeds the timeout, the attempt is recorded with status: "timeout" and a null score.
+timeout: 0 # No limitIf a grader exceeds the timeout, the daemon kills the grader subprocess via SIGKILL, records the attempt with status: "timeout" and a null score, and cleans up the worktree.
 The agent sees feedback like "Eval timed out after 600s."

 Heartbeat actions